syncfusion-content/install-docs/Common/Essential-Studio/licensing/licensing-errors.md

 ## The name 'Syncfusion.Licensing.SyncfusionLicenseProvider.RegisterLicense' does not exist in the current context

-**The name Syncfusion.Licensing.SyncfusionLicenseProvider.RegisterLicense does not exist in this context.** typically occurs when **“Syncfusion.Licensing”** package/assembly is not referenced properly in the project or license registration code used outside of the App() constructor or directly used inside the class.
+**The name Syncfusion.Licensing.SyncfusionLicenseProvider.RegisterLicense does not exist in this context** typically occurs when **“Syncfusion.Licensing”** package/assembly is not referenced properly in the project or license registration code used outside of the App() constructor or directly used inside the class.
 Please ensure that the license registration code is properly included inside the App() constructor.

 ## Could not load Syncfusion.Licensing.dll assembly version...?